Lewis F. Powell Jr.: Supreme Court tenure (1972–1987)

 Powell wrote the majority opinion in First National Bank of Boston v.
 Bellotti (1978), which overturned a Massachusetts law restricting corporate contributions to referendum campaigns not directly related to their business.

-In spite of supporting legal abortion, Powell ruled with the majority in Harris v.
+Despite opposing abortion bans, Powell joined the majority in Harris v.
 McRae (1980), which held that states participating in Medicaid are not required to fund medically necessary abortions for which federal reimbursement was not available after the Hyde Amendment restricted the use of federal funds for abortion.
-The Court also held that the funding restrictions of the Hyde Amendment did not violate the Fifth Amendment or the Establishment Clause of the First Amendment.
+The court also held that the Hyde Amendment did not violate the Fifth Amendment or the Establishment Clause of the First Amendment.

-In the controversial case of Snepp v.
-U.S. (1980), the Court issued a per curiam upholding the lower court's imposition of a constructive trust upon former CIA agent Frank Snepp and its requirement for preclearance of all his published writings with the CIA for the rest of his life.
-In 1997, Snepp gained access to the files of Justices Thurgood Marshall (who had already died) and William J. Brennan Jr. (who voluntarily granted Snepp access) and confirmed his suspicion that Powell had been the author of the per curiam opinion.
-Snepp later pointed out that Powell had misstated the factual record and had not reviewed the actual case file (Powell was in the habit of writing opinions based on the briefs alone) and that the only justice who even looked at the case file was John Paul Stevens, who relied upon it in composing his dissent.
-From his days in counterintelligence during World War II, Powell believed in the need for government secrecy and urged the same position on his colleagues during the Court's consideration of 1974's United States v.
+In the controversial 1980 case Snepp v.
+U.S., the court issued a per curiam opinion upholding a lower court's imposition of a constructive trust upon former CIA agent Frank Snepp and its requirement for preclearance of all his published writings with the CIA for the rest of his life.
+In 1997, Snepp gained access to the files of Justices Thurgood Marshall (who had already died) and William Brennan (who granted Snepp access) and confirmed his suspicion that Powell had written the opinion.
+Snepp later pointed out that Powell had misstated the factual record and not reviewed the actual case file (Powell habitually wrote opinions based on briefs alone), and that the only justice who had looked at the case file was John Paul Stevens, who relied upon it in his dissent.
+From his days in counterintelligence during World War II, Powell believed in the need for government secrecy and urged the same position on his colleagues during the court's consideration of 1974's United States v.
 Nixon.

-In 1982, Powell joined the 5–4 majority opinion in Plyler v.
+Powell joined the 5–4 majority opinion in the 1982 case Plyler v.
 Doe holding that a Texas law forbidding illegal immigrant children from public education was unconstitutional.
-Powell had a mixed record in deciding cases, but joined the Court's four liberal Justices to declare the law unconstitutional.